tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_dev_portals.md

  {% endcomment %}

 {: .note}
 I'm currently building this section out and will be adding more links here as I create the content.
-I expect to finish this section by September 2020.
+I expect to finish this section by December 2020.